 Student internships are an integral part of Africa Agenda’s mission and vision.
 More than this, mentorship, motivation, and inspiration are a part of who we are as an organization.

-Since 2015 Africa Agenda has offered journalism internship opportunities to students from the University of Denver (DU) and Metropolitan State University of Denver.
-Some of our interns, trainees and volunteers have gone to work for organizations such CBS News, Devex and the National Cooperative Business Association in Washington D.C.
+Since 2015 Africa Agenda has offered journalism internship opportunities to students from the University of Denver (DU) and the Metropolitan State University of Denver.
+Some of our interns, trainees, and volunteers have gone to work for organizations such as CBS News, Devex, and the National Cooperative Business Association in Washington D.C.

 Internships at Africa Agenda normally last from 6 to 9 months and include weekly on-site meetings with a supervisor and other Africa Agenda staff members.

 [media-credit name=”Africa Agenda” align=”alignnone” width=”692″][/media-credit]A typical Africa Agenda intern does the following:

-- Write a weekly post, column on Africa Agenda’s content website, Africa News Matters.
+- Write a weekly post, a column on Africa Agenda’s content website, Africa News Matters.

 - Use Twitter, Facebook, and other social media, technology tools to manage campaigns.